• Home

 Surface: Asphalt & Concrete

-This trail parallels the Hiawatha LRT line from Minnehaha Parkway to the Metrodome.
-It feels like two different trails.
-South of the Midtown Greenway, it passes many interesting neighborhoods, but you never see them; you're stuck on a double sidewalk between the Light Rail line and Hiawatha (Highway 55).
-It's also inconvenient for commuters, since you have to stop at every light.
-North of the Greenway, however, things get more interesting.
-The trail starts to feel like an actual bike trail as it turns to asphalt and signage (as well as commuter convenience) begins.
+This trail parallels the Blue Line light rail from Minnehaha Parkway to US Bank Stadium.
+The portion south of the Midtown Greenway is relatively pointless, stuck on a double sidewalk between the Light Rail line and Hiawatha (Highway 55).
+(It's even inconvenient for commuters, since you have to stop at every light.
+Why not just ride the train?
+You can take your bike on board.)
+North of the Greenway, however, things are more interesting, and the trail starts to feel like an actual bike trail as it turns to asphalt and signage begins.
 It follows the LRT line away from Hiawatha, passing through the charismatic Cedar-Riverside neighborhood as it heads into downtown.
-This is a great trail for train enthusiasts, because countless trains will pass you along your trip.
+Train enthusiasts can stand right at the confluence of the Blue and Green Lines and observe the almost never-ending flow of trains.

 __________________________________________________________________________________________________________________________________________________________